soulflyer/image-lib/README.md

 http://github.com/soulflyer/check-images
 given a pathname, checks that every image in the db is present under that path.

+## Versions

+0.1.0-SNAPSHOT Initial version.
+0.1.1-SNAPSHOT Functions now take a database rather than a string so every call doesn't have to re-establish a connection to mongo

 ## License

-Copyright Iain Wood © 2015
+Copyright Iain Wood © 2015-2016

 Distributed under the Eclipse Public License either version 1.0